Razakhel/RaZ/README.md

 Written in modern C++ (17), ECS driven, it is primarily developed for learning purposes.
 It is intended to be as optimized as possible, while trying to stay as modular as it can.

-The engine is available under Linux and Windows.
-It is also supposed to run on macOS, although not officially supported yet.
+The engine is available under Windows, Linux & macOS.

 If you want to get started, [head to the wiki](https://github.com/Razakhel/RaZ/wiki).
 For the documentation, [look over here](http://razakhel.github.io/RaZ/doc/)!